 In 1995, the Criminal Law and Procedure Subcommittee was established as the Criminal Justice Subcommittee.
 It adopted its present name in January 2019.

-The Family and Juvenile Law Subcommittee began in 1995.
-In January 2003, that subcommittee divided into two separate units: the Family Law Subcommittee, and the Juvenile Law Subcommittee.
-In January 2021, the Family Law Subcommittee and the Juvenile Law Subcommittee merged to again form the Family and Juvenile Law Subcommittee.
+The Juvenile Law Subcommittee originated as the Family and Juvenile Law Subcommittee, which began in 1995.
+That subcommittee, in January 2003, divided into two separate units: the Family Law Subcommittee, and the Juvenile Law Subcommittee.
+In January 2021, the Family Law Subcommittee and the Juvenile Law Subcommittee merged again to form the Family and Juvenile Law Subcommittee.
+In January 2026, the Subcommittee once again split into two separate units, when the Juvenile Law Subcommittee formed to focus on legal matters concerned with minors.

 In 2019, the Judiciary Committee formed the Law Enforcement Officers Public Information Work Group.